Regret Minimization

 You can’t do everything

 But doing things has a cost.
 Getting a PhD has a time cost and a financial cost.
-Job hopping also has a cost.
+Job (and relationship) hopping also has a cost.
 Each experience we undertake changes us.
-And a long series of failed life experiments can be discouraging.
+And a long series of failed life experiments can slowly make us discouraged and disillusioned.

 As emotional beings, we don’t have an unlimited emotional budget for trying new things.